Tips & Advice

 Bring a first aid kit, car chargers, water, a tool kit, jumper cables, and flares.
 You never know when you’ll have an emergency.
 You want to be sure you’re prepared, especially when children are coming along for the ride.
 The sooner you can get back on the road, the better for everyone.

 If you have your own road trip safety tips or entertainment ideas for kids, don’t forget to share them with us on Facebook!
-If you’re going anywhere this summer, be safe and have fun.
+If you’re going anywhere this winter, be safe and have fun.